 President – Stevensville

 Tom is married with two children, two grandchildren, and two English setters.
 Retired after 38 years with the US Forest Service as a biologist and administrator with assignments in Montana, Wyoming, Oregon, Washington and Alaska, Tom is a member of numerous local and national wildlife and fisheries conservation organizations.
-He is an avid hunter, angler, and advocate for wild place and wild things.
+He is an avid hunter, angler, and advocate for wild places and wild things.

 Vice President for Internal Affairs- Missoula

 Hunting and fishing are traditions passed down from generation to generation, and being an outdoors person has always been a major part of who Jamie is and how she relates to her family.
 She is eager to volunteer her skills for conservation.
 She cares deeply about giving a voice to wildlife and their habitats, including our public lands.